ArtiPedia/blog-v3/_posts/2017-04-28-make-living.md

 ## Helping Helps

 I don't know if you know this but helping someone without expecting any return helps you in the long run.
 It doesn't have to be a monetary return.
-I'm an atheist but I respect some of the words by Krishna.
+I'm an atheist but I value some of the words by Lord Krishna.
 You will know why I use a lot of Hindu mythology in my theme development.

 I was learning Jekyll and I found that many people who are just starting off have a lot of issues which I also had in the beginning.
-I thought of documenting most of the things I have tackled in a website and you are reading it.
+I thought of documenting most of the things I have tackled while building my site, in a website and you are reading it.

 Read: [How to create a Jekyll blog](/create-jekyll-blog/){: target="_blank"}

 I have also created a few videos to help people start off with Jekyll.
-Though the quality is not up to the mark, I have received good feedback.
+Though the quality is just ok, I have received good feedbacks.
 Youtube partnership pays a little sum which is not significant right now but I beleive it is going to be good.

 {% include adsense-inside-post-2.html %}

 I have got many requests to develop websites through this blog.
-I'm glad I did this to help someone.And, it is helping me now.
+I'm glad I did this to help someone.
+And, it is helping me now.

 The donations have helped me buy few things that help me improvise the process.